 What does that mean?
 It means that you could commit the exact same crime as another person and still be leveled with a higher charge if the amount of damages is higher.
-I’ve written about this before, with the example of keying a regular car vs. a luxury model.
-Technically it’s the same crime, but the luxury car is going to cost a lot more to fix, which can mean the difference between a misdemeanor and a felony.
+You can be charged with a felony Criminal Mischief charge for damaging a more expensive car.
+Technically it’s the same crime as damaging a cheaper car, but the luxury car is going to cost a lot more to fix, which can mean the difference between a misdemeanor and a felony.

 Thankfully there are many defenses available to fight criminal mischief charges, but you’ll need a skilled criminal attorney to make the best case on your behalf.

-- It was not the conduct of the accused that actually caused the damage
+- Proving it was not the conduct of the accused that actually caused the damage

-- Legal justification/extenuating circumstances for the accused’s conduct
+- Proving legal justification or extenuating circumstances for the accused conduct

-- The conduct that caused the damage was in self defense
+- Proving the conduct that caused the damage was due to self defense